-• Updated June 25, 2020 to reflect new section retesting timing due to COVID-19
+• Updated July 15, 2020 to reflect new online testing and section retesting timing due to COVID-19

 We know that preparing for the ACT or SAT is already stressful enough without throwing major changes into the mix, and we’re here to help.
 We’ve built this free ACT test changes resource for students and their advocates - parents, guardians, counselors and educators - to stay informed, even as things continue to change.
 On this page, you’ll find a detailed explanation of each change and our Applerouth insight on how to build a winning game plan with each new feature in mind.